airbytehq/airbyte/docs/integrations/sources/google-directory.md

 Google APIs use the OAuth 2.0 protocol for authentication and authorization.
 This connector supports [Web server application](https://developers.google.com/identity/protocols/oauth2#webserver) and [Service accounts](https://developers.google.com/identity/protocols/oauth2#serviceaccount) scenarios.
 Therefore, there are 2 options of setting up authorization for this source:

-* Create service account specifically for Airbyte and authorize with JWT.
-Select "JWT authorization" from the "Authentication mechanism" dropdown list.
 * Use your Google account and authorize over Google's OAuth on connection setup.
 Select "Default OAuth2.0 authorization" from dropdown list.
+* Create service account specifically for Airbyte.

 ### Service account requirements